Stan Parrish: Ball State

 After a year away from the game, Parrish was hired by Ball State head coach Brady Hoke as quarterback coach at Ball State.
 The following season, he was promoted to offensive coordinator.
 In the 2008 season, Ball State had a historically successful campaign, winning their first 12 games before falling to Buffalo in the MAC championship game.
 Hoke used this success as a springboard to securing the head coaching job at San Diego State, resigning prior to the team's appearance in the GMAC Bowl.
 Rather than follow Hoke to San Diego State, Parrish succeeded Hoke at Ball State.
 This was Parrish's first head coaching position in 20 years.
 At Ball State, Parrish compiled a 6–19 record, including two losses to FCS schools and a loss to a team who had an 18-game losing streak.
 He was fired after the 2010 season.

 Siena Heights

 In April 2011, Parrish was appointed the quarterbacks coach at Siena Heights University prior to the inaugural season of the school's new football program under head coach Jim Lyall.
 His role was on a voluntary basis, which allowed him to coach without any recruiting duties.

 Eastern Michigan

-In January 2013 Parrish was named the offensive coordinator and quarterbacks coach for Eastern Michigan University under head coach Ron English for the upcoming season.
+In January 2013 Parrish was named the offensive coordinator and quarterbacks coach for Eastern Michigan under head coach Ron English for the upcoming season.
 Stan Parrish was named the interim head coach when English was fired after a 1–8 start to the 2013 season.
-The Eagles won their first game under Parrish's guidance, putting them in position to retain the Michigan MAC Trophy.
+The Eagles won their first game under Parrish's guidance against Western Michigan, but lost the final two games of the season against Bowling Green and Central Michigan.

 Personal life and death

 He was married to Ruth Purdy, with whom he had a daughter and son.
-Parrish died on April 3, 2022, at the age of 75.
+Parrish died on April 3, 2022 in Ann Arbor, Michigan, at the age of 75.